PedroZappa/42_minitalk/README.md

 	server.data |= 1 << (((sizeof(char) * 8) - 1) - server.bits);
 ```

 The bitwise operations `|` (OR) and `<<` (Left-Shift) are used together to set the received bits in the proper place in memory.
 This operation only happens when a `SIGUSR2` is received.
-Any time a `SIGUSR1` is caught, the server acknowledges it and keeps listening for further signals.
+Any time a `SIGUSR1` is caught, the server simply acknowledges by printing a `*` and keeps listening for further signals.

 > [!Note]
 >